SufyanDanish/PR-DF-Dataset/README.md

 The script will train the model using the training and validation datasets, and then evaluate it using the testing dataset.
 The results, including confusion matrix, ROC curve, and precision-recall curve, will be displayed.
 ## Results
 The model's performance is evaluated using various metrics, including accuracy, confusion matrix, ROC curve, and precision-recall curve.
 The results are displayed as plots and printed in the console.
+Note please create a folder in the structure, as I have given above.

 ## 1 Paper Link
 Paper will be available after publication.